pimeo/macpass-to-apple-passwords/README.md

-# Export macpass kdbx or csv to apple password application
+# Macpass to Apple Password Manager
 - Created at: 8/11/2024
 - Created by: pimeo

+This cli tool lets you to convert a macpass xml file to Apple Password application csv file.

 ## Installation